 Passive Income Options with Delaware Statutory Trust

 Up until recently, 1031 exchanges were a tool that allowed sellers to defer taxes on the sale of investment properties if they bought another, like property, with the proceeds and within a strict deadline.
-The IRS recently modified the 1031 Exchange (Revenue Ruling 2004-86) to allow a new, passive income option called the “DST” (Delaware Statutory Trust).
+The IRS recently clarified how DSTs could qualify as like-kind property for 1031 exchanges in the Revenue Ruling 2004-86 to allow a new, passive income option called the “DST” (Delaware Statutory Trust).

-With this DST, exchangers can not only defer paying taxes on the gains from the property sale, but they can also earn interest on those gains via the portfolio.
+With this DST, exchangers can not only defer paying taxes on the gains from the property sale, but they can also earn returns (income and appreciation) on the investment via the portfolio.
 Only a handful of financial management companies or “sponsors” are offering this option so please speak with a licensed Financial Advisor if you are interested in finding out more about DSTs.

 Filing a 1031 Tax Deferred Exchange in North Carolina